 Unusual Options Activity Insight: United States Steel

-On Thursday, shares of United States Steel (NYSE:X) saw unusual options activity.
-After the option alert, the stock price moved up to $24.09.
+Shares of United States Steel (NYSE:X) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $24.08.

 - Option Type: SWEEP